The Most Common Reasons for Divorce

 5 Most Common Reasons For Divorce

 Most often, you don’t divorce for a single reason.
-One of the other may be the biggest reason you end a marriage, but in many cases, this is the result of multiple problems, problems that often make other issues even worse.
+One or the other may be the biggest reason you end a marriage, but in most cases, multiple problems combine to destroy a relationship.
+There is a lot of crossover and these issues often combine to make others even worse.

 1. Communication

-For many couples, communication issues are one of the first signs of marital trouble.
+Communication issues are often one of the first signs of marital trouble.

 These problems range from trouble expressing your feelings to a complete lack of interaction.

-If you and your spouse struggle with communication, it’s often beneficial to seek outside help.
+If you and your spouse struggle to communicate, it’s often beneficial to seek outside help.
 Couples counselors or therapists may offer advice and aid in overcoming communication challenges.

-If your communication difficulties are insurmountable and you decide to end your marriage, it’s imperative you remain civil in your communication during your divorce.
-Inflammatory and hurtful interactions complicate so many cases and make the entire process more problematic.
+If your communication difficulties are insurmountable and you decide to end your marriage, you must remain civil during your divorce.
+Inflammatory and hurtful interactions complicate many cases and make the entire process more problematic.

 Related Reading: Digital Snooping In Divorce